Trans States Airlines: History

-In December 2001, TWA merged into American Airlines and all Trans States flights operating as Trans World Express then began flying as American Connection.
-American later dismantled the St. Louis hub operation created by TWA and the American Connection flights ended in 2009.
+In December 2001, TWA merged into American Airlines.
+All Trans States flights operating as Trans World Express then began flying and American Connection.
+American later dismantled the St. Louis hub operation created by TWA, and the American Connection flights ended in 2009.
 In 2015 American merged with US Airways and the US Airways Express flights operated by Trans States then began flying as American Eagle.
 These flights then ended in 2018.

-In 2006 Trans States briefly operated a small hub at San Antonio, Texas flying Embraer ERJ-145s.
+In 2006 Trans States briefly operated a small hub at San Antonio, Texas flying Embraer ERJ 145s.
 The service was performed under the United Express banner with flights from San Antonio to Albuquerque, Colorado Springs, Kansas City, New Orleans, Oklahoma City, Omaha, and Tulsa.

 The call sign "Waterski" and the ICAO 3-letter identifier "LOF," which stands for 'Lodge of the Four Seasons', are from the early days when the company was operated as Resort Air and took visitors to the Lake of the Ozarks in Missouri.

 In 2015, the airline began a hub operation at Denver under the United Express banner and carried 3.6 million passengers for the year.

 In February 2020, Trans States announced their intent to gradually cease operations through 2020 and transfer their fleet of ERJ-145's to ExpressJet Airlines per an agreement with United Airlines.
 However, on March 17, 2020, CEO Rick Leach sent a memo to employees stating that due to the impact of the COVID-19 pandemic on aviation, the airline would cease operations on April 1, 2020, much earlier than originally expected.
 Compass Airlines, another regional airline owned by Trans States Holdings, also announced a cessation of operations effective April 7, 2020, leaving GoJet Airlines as the only operating airline owned by Trans States Holdings.
-The ERJ-145's that were transferred to ExpressJet were then transferred to CommutAir later in 2020 as ExpressJet was subsequently shut down.
+The ERJ 145s that were transferred to ExpressJet were then transferred to CommutAir later in 2020 as ExpressJet was subsequently shut down.
 CommutAir is also a United Express operator.